embienert/SpectraReferenceDB/README.md

 Depending on the file extension, the client employs different parsers.
 Reading `*.SPC` files is fully automated.
 For all other file types you can either choose to let the number of header lines be automatically determined (recommended), or manually define a number of header lines (including the column headers).
 Manually choosing is advisable if the automatic detection fails to properly parse the data.
-Should the be multiple y-Columns in the selected file, only the first will be considered. <br>
+Should there be multiple y-Columns in the selected file, only the first will be considered. <br>
 Once the client has finished reading the file, the data is displayed in the corresponding fields of the `Reference Data` panel, and a basic plot of the data is shown in the bottom right.
 Before using the `Save` button to store the reference in the database, it is recommended to fill out as many of the editable fields as possible. <br>
-To display more information about an existing entry from the table, you can simply double-click on the corresponding row to open it in the
+To display more information about an existing entry from the table, you can simply click on the corresponding row to open it in the
 `Reference Data` panel on the right.
 When opening a reference in this manner, editing is disabled by default and the `Save/Save Changes` button is replaced with a `Delete Entry` button.
 Using the `Delete Entry` will ask you for confirmation and then delete the entry **irreversibly**. <br>
 The editing mode can be enabled by checking the `Enable Editing` checkbox at the bottom of the panel.
 This lifts the writing protection of the data fields.
 Any changes can be committed directly to the database using the `Save Changes` button.
-This process is also **irreversible**; Other than through manual backups, the database cannot be returned to a previous state.
+This process is also **irreversible**; Other than through manual backups, the database cannot be returned to a previous state. <br>
+In the `plot area` in the lower right corner, the current x- and y-coordinates are displayed when hovering the mouse over the plot.
+You can also move from point to point along the x-axis by using the `Right Arrow` and `Left Arrow` keys on the keyboard.
+To be able to move the mouse freely, without changing the currently displayed coordinates, you can fix the plot using the `Left Mouse Button`, `Enter Key` or `Space Key`.
+The plot will remain fixed until the mouse re-enters the graph area, or either of the buttons are pressed again.

 ## Moving/Copying the database
 The database itself can easily be copied or moved to another location.
 To do this, you need to copy **BOTH** the `references.db` file and